dragonstw/socialnets18/assignments/assignment2.md

 Then, write a writeup of what you find, answering (at least) the following questions:
 * **Methods**: What tools did you use to partition the graphs?
 How did you prepare your data (if at all)?
 What algorithm did you choose?
 Why?
 How did this deal with a directed graph data?
-* **Results**: What is the distribution (i.e., table or plot) of community sizes in the algorithm-communities vs. ground-truth-communities?
+* **Results**: What is the distribution (i.e., table or plot\*) of community sizes in the algorithm-communities vs. ground-truth-communities?
 Are there other statistics that characterize the two types of communities?
 Look at the 1-2 largest algorithm-communities vs. ground-truth-communities, what portion of the nodes overlap?
 * **Discussion**: Compare and contrast the community detection and the ground-truth communities.
 Are they capturing the same aspects of the network?
 Is this what you would expect, given where the data came from and the algorithm that you used?

+\*For this assignment, you can submit a plot as a `.png` file or other format, as long as it shows up satisfactorily in Github, AND the overall size of ALL your supporting files is less than 1MB.

 ## Part 2: YouTube social network